webmalc/booking-sites-parser/README.md

 # booking-sites-parser
-Parser for booking sites such as Booking.com, Homeaway, Airbnb
+Parser for booking sites such as Booking.com, Homeaway.com, Airbnb.com

 ## Usage
 The parser can be executed via the command line.